Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The EBITDA is a measure of a Exponent's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$388.3 million|

 |Gross profit TTM||$128.4 million|

 |Return on equity TTM||24.85%|

 There are currently 1.0 million Exponent shares held short by investors – that's known as Exponent's "short interest".
 This figure is 5.8% up from 977,475 last month.

 There are a few different ways that this level of interest in shorting Exponent shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Exponent.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Exponent.